yesdavidleecs/leecs.github.io/_posts/2015-05-22-open-source-routing-comparison.markdown

 This wasn't a comprehensive list.
 In fact, the ExaBGP wiki [provides a list of projects](https://github.com/Exa-Networks/exabgp/wiki/Other-OSS-BGP-implementations) (mostly focused on BGP) with VERY brief overview explanations of each, focused mostly on providing guidance to programmers on which project they should pick.
 My introduction was to introduce the "typical" network operator to open source routing.

-Stay tuned for a post describing how to set up and play with all this stuff, right on your laptop!
+Please read [my next post](https://keepingitclassless.net/2015/06/open-source-routing-practical/) for an easy, quick way to get all of this set up on your laptop for you to play with.